1997-2001 Honda CR250 – Bottom End Service – Part 1: Removal & Disassembly

 Bottom End Removal

-1. You have three bolts attaching the bottom end to the frame, two mounting bolts, and the swingarm pivot shaft.
+1. Three bolts attach the bottom end to the frame, two mounting bolts, and the swingarm pivot shaft.

 3. You may find yourself with a seized shaft.
-The only thing you can do is hose it down with anti-seize, then wait, then hit the bolt with the biggest hammer you have, then repeat as needed.
+The only thing you can do is hose it down with anti-seize, wait, hit the bolt with the biggest hammer you have, and repeat as needed.

 4. You will need a new pivot bolt, but they are not too expensive.

-Remove the two lower mounting bolts, and keep track of their direction for install.
+Remove the two lower mounting bolts and keep track of their installation installation direction.

 5. Remove the engine from the frame.
 The swingarm may be resting on the rear of the case, so lift the front end first and give it a jiggle.
 But do not lift the case by the crankshaft like this impatient idiot.